mmaroti/plutosdr-dev/README.md

 * Currently only the `pluto.dfu` is generated and the bootloaders are not.
 You do not need to touch the bootloaders, or just use the original repository.
 I am not responsible for the use of this library if you damage your Pluto.
 I recommend to program your Pluto with the `make dfu-ram` command.
 Just unplug it afterwards and it will be restored to its original firmware.

+* The `rootfs.cpio.gz` is always rebuilt if you create a new commit.
+This is intended, as the git versions are embedded in the firmware.
+After logging in, you can view all git versions with `cat /opt/VERSIONS`.